 An explanation for why Conduits are still a thing.
 The Hero ending of the previous game made it seem like Cole sacrificed himself and the Conduits of the world in order to save the majority of the human population.
 However, playing through Paper Trail reveals that only 90% of conduits were killed.

 All Your Powers Combined: Delsin is able to absorb and retain the powers of multiple other Conduits at once.
 However, he can only use one at once in gameplay and in story.
 For example, if he's using Neon powers and the player wants to use Smoke, you have to find smoke in the game to change Delsin's powers.
+In the Evil Ending Delsin reveals he wants to do this to everyone held prisioner.
+Stating he wants to shake the hands of everyone as they leave.

 And Your Reward Is Clothes: You unlock various jackets for Delsin by doing things like kicking the DUP out of the various districts in Seattle, completing all of the Cole's Legacy DLC missions and completing all the Paper Trail missions.